sro5h/factory.hpp/README.md

 A factory that instantiates types based on a unique identifier.
 Arguments of the concrete type's constructor can be forwarded upon registering the type.
-The factory class is provided as a single header file and there are no other dependencies besides the c++ standard library.
+The factory class is provided as a single header file with no other dependencies besides the c++ standard library.

 # Example

 A simple example, can also be found in `example.cpp`.

 ```c++
 #include "Factory.hpp"